Coach FAQ

 When will I get paid?

 Each season has two payment dates.
 In the fall, coaches are paid in October and December.
 In the spring, coaches are paid in April and June.
-Checks are ready for pickup on the 17th of that month.
-If the 17th falls on a weekend or holiday, checks will be ready the following business day.
+Direct Deposits are made on the 15th of the month or the day after and checks are mailed or ready for pickup on that day.

 What paperwork is required to coach for DC SCORES?

-Each school year, you must complete and submit a DC SCORES coach contract and W9 and submit negative TB results from the past two years.
+Each school year, you must complete and submit a DC SCORES coach agreement, W9 and submit negative TB results from the past two years.
+If you do not teach at a DCPS school, you must complete at DCPS background check.

 If I do not have all paperwork in, how will that affect my pay schedule?

-If you do not have a coach contract, W9, and negative TB test submitted to DC SCORES 10 days before the first payment date in the season, you will not receive payment until the end of the season.
-If a coach contract and W9 is not in at the end of the season, you will not receive payment until the pay cycle following your submission (i.e. if you submit your paperwork on 6/17, you will get your paycheck on 7/1).
-If you have submitted a coach contract and W9 but NOT a negative TB test, your paycheck will be processed on schedule but will not be released to you until the receipt of your negative TB test.
+If you do not have a coach agreement, W9, and DCPS background check to DC SCORES 10 days before the first payment date in the season, you will not receive payment until the end of the season.
+If a coach agreement and W9 is not in at the end of the season, you will not receive payment until the pay cycle following your submission (i.e. if you submit your paperwork on 6/17, you will get your paycheck on 7/1).
+If you have submitted a coach agreement and W9 but NOT a background check, your paycheck will be processed on schedule but will not be released to you until the receipt of your negative TB test.

 Can I get paid via direct deposit?